Rabbit Treat Guidelines

 • Bean sprouts

-• Beets - greens, tops, and root
+• Beets (root and greens)

 • Blackberries